 Requirements for CASP Licensing in Poland

-To obtain a Crypto-Asset Service Provider (CASP) license in Poland under the Markets in Crypto-Assets Regulation (MiCA) (Regulation (EU) 2023/1114), companies must meet specific legal, regulatory, and operational requirements.
+To obtain a Crypto-Asset Service Provider (CASP) license in Poland under the Markets in Crypto-Assets Regulation (MiCA) (Regulation (EU) 2023/1114), companies must meet defined legal, regulatory, and operational requirements.

-- Power of Attorney (PoA) – A notarized public document authorizing Legalaes to act on behalf of the company or individual for company incorporation and the CASP license application.
+- Power of Attorney (PoA): Notarized public document authorizing Legalaes to act on behalf of the company or individual to facilitate company formation and CASP license application in Poland.

-- AML/KYC/CFT Policy – A compliance framework outlining procedures for Anti-Money Laundering (AML), Know Your Customer (KYC), and Countering the Financing of Terrorism (CFT) to ensure client verification, risk assessment, and reporting of suspicious activities.
+- AML/KYC/CFT Policy: Internal compliance framework outlining procedures for Anti-Money Laundering (AML), Know Your Customer (KYC), and Countering the Financing of Terrorism (CFT).

-- Application Form – A structured document submitted to the National Bank of Poland (NBP), detailing the company’s business model, primary and secondary activities, and operational scope.
+- Application Form: Structured document for the National Bank of Poland (NBP) detailing the company’s business model, services, and operations.

-- Memorandum and Articles of Association (MAA) – A legal document prepared during company incorporation that defines the company’s governance and operational structure.
+- Memorandum and Articles of Association (MAA): Legal documents prepared during incorporation, defining governance and company structure.

 Share Capital and Government Fees in Poland